 Frederico Stauffer: The Artist Behind-The-Lens In Paris

-Frederico Stauffer is a born and raised Brazilian, who is a photographer, videographer, and content creator based in Paris, France.
-Stauffer’s magic has many spectators in the field traveling into different depths of his visionary artwork with all shots being captivating, intimate, and in-the-moment with his experimental-poetics in each snap taken.
+Frederico Stauffer is a born and raised Brazilian photographer, videographer, and content creator based in Paris, France.
+All shots are captivating, intimate, and at the moment, with his experimental poetics in each snap.
+Stauffer’s magic has many spectators in the field traveling into different depths of his visionary artwork.

 This is Frederico Stauffer’s photography and videography story; a peak behind the scenes of a one-of-a-kind visionary who is setting his own movement within film-craft.